TimWright512/SQL-Project/README.md

 description: brief description of weather conditions, e.g. "light rain" or "scattered clouds" Table scheme

-image
-Note: there isn't a direct connection between the tables trips and weather_records in the database.
-But you can still use JOIN and link them using the time the ride started (trips.start_ts) and the time the weather record was taken (weather_records.ts).
-You've already done the first part of the project: you wrote a code to parse the weather data from a website.
-Now you'll do the second and third parts:
 Tasks 1-4: Exploratory data analysis
 Tasks 5-7: Investigate whether the duration of rides from the the Loop to O'Hare International Airport changes on rainy Saturdays